 The centre upon which the pointers move is placed upon the tragus-the small cartilaginous eminence at the entrance of the external ear, on which the hair often grows like the beard of a goat (TRAGOS, the Greek name for goat).
 The horizontal base line, at the centre of which the pointers move, stands at the commencement of the scales on the side of the instrument.
 The next is the line drawn from the centre of ossification of the frontal bone, which indicates that the depth of the base of the brain, B, C, D, is 3 inches with the basilar phreno-metrical angle, A, 25 degrees; E, F, G, are the sections of the coronal region, being 3 inches deep, making the height of the head 6 inches from the base line.
-The sections B, G, show the side or lateral depth of the anterior lobe and the vertical lines. which at 4{10}^{5} inches and at 1{10}^{5} inches indicate the side depth of the anterior region from the centre of the zygomatic arch.
-The two vertical lines which stand at 1{7n}^{5n} inches indicate the side depth of the middle lobe, from the centre of the zygomatic arch to the mastoid process, D, E, the posterior region from the mastoid process backward.
-Now, it will be perceived that the sections B, C, D, E, F, G, are equal in quantities, the nature of which is fully explained at page 51.
+The sections, B. G. shew the side or lateral depth of the anterior lobe and the vertical lines, which at 45 inches and at 15 inches indicate the side depth of the anterior region from the centre of the zygomatic arch.
+The two vertical lines which stand at 1-4 inches indicate the side depth of the middle lobe, from the centre of the zygomatic arch to the mastoid process, D, E, the posterior region from the mastoid process backward.
+Now, it will be perceived that the sections B, C, D, E, F, G, are equal in quantities, the nature of which is fully explained at page 49.

-Diagram 15 shows the quantities in position of the various sections of the head of Palmer.
-First, the basilar phreno-metrical angle, A, is 40 degrees; second, the depth of the base of the brain is 4 inches; third, the coronal region is $1\frac{2}{10}$ inches, which shows the great excess of the basilar region, particularly in the middle lobe, section c, which is the region of the propensities which played so prominent a part in his criminal career.
+Diagram 15 shews the quantities in position of the various sections of the head of Palmer.
+First, the basilar phrenometrical angle, A, is 40 degrees; second, the depth of the base of the brain is 4 inches; third, the coronal region is 11⁄2 inches, which shews the great excess of the basilar region, particularly in the middle lobe, section c, which is the region of the propensities which played so prominent a part in his criminal career.

-Liagram 15.
+Diagram 15.

-In the section G in the diagram of Palmer's head there is number 67.
-This number indicates that the frontal phreno-metrical angle is 67 degrees in the head of Palmer.
-This angle shows the retreat of his forehead : with this and the side depth of the anterior lobe, the height of the forehead from the top of the nose to the upper part of causality and its breadth, we estimate in what degree the perceptive organs and the reflectives bear to each other.
+In the section c in the diagram of Palmer's head there is number 67.
+This number indicates that the frontal phrenometrical angle is 67 degrees in the head of Palmer.
+This angle shews the retreat of his forehead: with this and the side depth of the anterior lobe, the height of the forehead from the top of the nose to the upper part of causality and its breadth, we estimate what degree the perceptive organs and the reflectives bear to each other.
 In the following diagram of Napoleon, from the cast taken after death, the side depth is $3\frac{2}{10}$ inches, and the frontal phreno-metrical angle 77 degrees, the average of the side depth being $2\frac{1}{10}$ inches, and the average of frontal angle about 75 degrees.

 We are able with the phreno-physiometer to determine with perfect certainty in which region the greatest quantity of brain is situated.
-The basilar phreno-metrical angle is the data from which we determine the geometrical configuration of the brain, and the absolute and relative quantities in position of its various sections, and from which we infer the particular type of brain of each individual, and to what class it belongs: whether it be that of the murderer, the freebooter, the petty thief, the swindler, or the mental and moral class.
+The basilar phreno-metrical angle is the data from which we determine the geometrical configuration.

+of the brain, and the absolute and relative quantities in position of its various sections, and from which we infer the particular type of brain of each individual, and to what class it belongs: whether it be that of the murderer, the freebooter, the petty thief, the swindler, or the mental and moral class.
 Hence the classification of human beings, whether juveniles or adults, will be found of great practical importance in the treatment of criminals, as well as in conducting the education of youth.